PerplexingPenguin/PerplexingPenguin/README.md

 - 👋 Hi, I’m @PerplexingPenguin
 - 👀 I’m interested in making games!
 - 🌱 I’m currently learning HTML and CSS (JavaScript soon!).
-- 😋 I love eating food :)
+- 😋 I love eating food :D

 <!---
 PerplexingPenguin/PerplexingPenguin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.